mtaylor22/speedClick/README.md

 **speedClick**
 ==========
-speedClick is a windows utitlity that can be configured to add efficiency and ease to mouse movements.
+speedClick is a windows utility that can be configured to add efficiency and ease to mouse movements.

 **Instructions**
 ==========